UH-CPL/Office-Tasks-2019-Methods/README.md

 ## Script Set
 ##### Please run the following scripts sequentially
-1. **Data Curation**
+1. **Data Curation (dc)**
 	- dc-curate-and-process-physiological-data.R
-		- For each group and subjects the script does the following:
+		- For each participant the script does the following:
-			- Read the *pp.csv (raw perinasal perspiration signal file), remove noise, downsample by 1 fps
+			- Reads the *pp.csv (original perinasal perspiration signal data), removes noise, downsamples to 1 frame per second (fps)
-			- Read the session markers file and split the session with the PP signal.
+			- Reads the session markers file and splits each PP signal into treatment segments.
-			- Read the files from E4 and Zephyr Bioharness signal, downsample each signal and merge with PP signal.
+			- Reads the E4 and BioHarness signal files, downsamples them, and merges them with the PP signal file.
 	- dc-nlp-processor.R
 		- Note: Run the following line once:
 			- initCoreNLP(mem = "4g")
 	- dc-essay-email-extractor.R
-		- Gather and merge all report and email response for 63 subjects
+		- Gathers and merges all report and email responses for n=63 participants.
-2. **Quality Control - first level**
+2. **Quality Control - first level (qc1)**
 	- qc-first-phase.Rmd
-		- This script is for generating the combined file for all signals, for
+		- Generates the combined file for all signals:
-			- Merged 1fps data - without quality control
+			- Unfiltered data option (@1 fps)
-				- Change the variable value to FALSE: is\_filter\_data = F
+				- Set the variable value to FALSE: is\_filter\_data = F
-			- Filtered data - quality control phase 1
+			- Quality Control 1 data option (@1 fps)
-				- Change the variable value to TRUE: is\_filter\_data = T
+				- Set the variable value to TRUE: is\_filter\_data = T
-3. **Quality Control - second level**
+3. **Quality Control - second level (qc2)**
 	- qc-second-phase.Rmd
-		- Filter data in the second phase
+		- Performs a second level of filering (quality control 2)
 4. **Validation Scripts**
 	- vs-supplementary-plots.Rmd
 	- vs-time-series-plots.Rmd